Denis Diderot was a famous French philosopher who lived nearly his entire life in poverty. His fortune changed in 1765.

 — Denis Diderot

-He bought a fancy new rug from Damascus to replace his old, bland one, upgraded his kitchen table, and decorated his home with extravagant sculptures and statues.
+He bought a new rug from Damascus to replace his old one.
+He upgraded his kitchen table and decorated his home with extravagant sculptures and statues.
 His uncomfortable straw chair was replaced by a new top-of-the-line leather chair.
 Diderot's purchases spiraled out of control!

 What happened here?

 Before receiving the large payment from the Russian Empress, Diderot would have never bought such a fancy rug, or extravagant sculptures, or upgraded to a leather chair.
 His purchases were completely reactive, a direct result of emotions caused by his new wealth.